overtone/shadertone/README.md

   need to.

-`start-fullscreen` takes just a subset of these, but the meanings are the same: `:textures`, `:user-data`, `:user-fn`
+`start-fullscreen` takes just a subset of these, but the meanings are the same: `:display-sync-hz`, `:textures`, `:user-data`, and `:user-fn`

-There is also a similar api in `shadertone.shader` that does not depend on Overtone.
-This could be useful for other interactive Clojure libraries.
-I'd like to know if this type of use case is desired, so please get in touch via Issue #14.
+The base api is in `shadertone.shader` and does not depend on Overtone.
+This is useful when you don't need sound accompaniment and could be useful for other interactive ideas.

 ### Lisp-like GLSL

-New in 0.2.0, you can program your GLSL in a lisp-like language.
-It is a simple, straight translation layer from lisp to GLSL.
+__New in 0.2.0__, you can program your GLSL in a lisp-like language.
+It is a simple, straight translation layer from lisp to a GLSL string.
 For those hoping for Clojure instead of lisp, I welcome your suggestions and help, but a Clojure-to-C compiler was way too much work for me at this time.

-See https://github.com/overtone/shadertone/blob/master/examples/03demo_translate.clj for how you can use this.
+See https://github.com/overtone/shadertone/blob/master/examples/03demo_translate.clj for an example of how you can use this.
+In addition, there are tests in https://github.com/overtone/shadertone/blob/master/test/shadertone/translate_test.clj that could be informative.

+To access this functionality, import the `shadertone.translate` namespace and use `defshader` to compile your lisp into a string for passing to the `start` function.

-#### Special forms
+#### Special forms and how they relate to GLSL code
 * define functions
     `(defn <return-type> <function-name> <function-args-vector> <body-stmt1> ... )`
 * function calls